sncryptotech77/BASE-TAMILAN/README.md

 Uses Ethereum’s SHA‑256 / KECCAK and Merkle‑tree primitives for state commitments.
 Fraud‑proof windows (or equivalent) allow challengers to detect and dispute invalid state roots.
 Fraud‑proof windows (or equivalent) allow challengers to detect and dispute invalid state roots.
+Inherits Ethereum’s decentralization and validator security for fraud‑proof resolution.